yaxitech/nix-install-pkgs-action/README.md

 On some occasions, you need to compose a custom derivation from a Nix expression, for example, to install Python 3 with specific packages.
 This can be done with the `expr` input.
 The action evaluates the passed string through `nix profile install --expr`.
-Within your expression, `nixpkgs` from the checked out repository's flake is available as `pkgs`.
+Within your expression, `nixpkgs` from the checked out repository's flake is available as `pkgs`, while the repository's flake itself is available as `repoFlake`.
 Example:

 ```yaml
 name: 'nix-profile-action expr'